chromilo/udacity-aws-scholarship/README.md

 ---
 Day 11:
 1. Yesterday and the days before that, I downloaed the Jupyter notebook and csv file for the exercise.
+Copied it to my github repo and loaded it to my Google Colab.
 2. Today I jumped to all the summary sections and quized in the Udemy AWS Associate Certificate course, as I am running out of time.
 I looked at some times to book my exam this weekend through PSI proctoring.
 Updated my Github blog.
 3. No blockers.